 This means that it is not likely to be straightforward to penalise students from a criminal point of view.

-It could, however, be argued that if the student gained a job as a result of a degree gained through fraudulently submitted assignments, they could be found guilty of obtaining a benefit by deception in contravention of section 192E of the Crimes Act 1900 (NSW), which carries a maximum penalty of 10 years imprisonment.
+In order to do so, the prosecution would need to prove that a financial benefit was obtained by deception in contravention of section 192E of the Crimes Act 1900 (NSW), which carries a maximum penalty of 10 years imprisonment.

 How many students could this affect?